Narender14/TKinter-GUI/README.md

 CONTRIBUTION :
 ---------------
 Please fork this repository and contribute back.
-It can be extended to further.
+Any new idea for its extension is welcomed.
-Any contribution is welcome.
+Any bug report, patch is also welcomed.

+A tutorial on how to contribute to github project is [HERE](https://help.github.com/articles/fork-a-repo/)